Diamond Creek railway station

-Diamond Creek railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+Diamond Creek station is a railway station operated by Metro Trains Melbourne on the Hurstbridge line, part of the Melbourne rail network.
 It serves the north-eastern suburb of Diamond Creek, in Melbourne, Victoria, Australia.
 Diamond Creek station is a ground level unstaffed station, featuring two side platforms.
 It opened on 25 June 1912, with the current station provided in 2023.

 History

 Diamond Creek station opened on 25 June 1912, when the railway line from Eltham was extended to Hurstbridge.
 Like the suburb itself, the station was named after the nearby Diamond Creek, which was given that name as it was believed that the water at the bottom of the creek bed was bright, due to the crystalline minerals of various shapes.

 In 1957, the station was closed to goods traffic and, in 1959, flashing light signals were provided at the Hurstbridge Road level crossing, located nearby in the up direction of the station.

 In 1979, the station building on Platform 1 was damaged by fire.
 In 1988, boom barriers were provided at the Hurstbridge Road level crossing.

 On 22 March 1991, just after 19:00, a Hurstbridge-bound train collided with a stationary Flinders Street-bound train at the station, resulting in three people injured and three carriages derailing.
 Parts of the platform were also damaged in the collision.

 A passing loop had been provided at the station for many years, believed to have been originally used as a goods siding.
 On 7 June 1994, a second platform was constructed on the passing loop.
 Before that, one train had to set back after using the platform, then enter the loop to allow another train to pass.
-Both platforms are bi-directional, however, with the introduction of electronic signalling in 2008, Platform 2 could only be used by Hurstbridge-bound trains.
-In 2013, Platform 2 received a signal pointing city-bound, allowing both platforms to become bi-directional again.
+When platform 2 opened, it was only used by a limited services during the peaks, with most services outside those times using platform 1.